 Leading employers know that education, skilling, and career mobility is key to their talent strategy.

-Half of all spending on education for employees over the age of 25 is offered from a select group of large companies, but many smaller companies provide education benefits as well.
+Half of all spending on education for employees over the age of 25 comes from a select group of large companies.
+However, many smaller companies also offer education benefits.
 In fact, according to MarketWatch, about 90% of midsize or large employers offer tuition reimbursement.

 Tuition assistance and tuition reimbursement, albeit different payment models, have benefits for employers — including talent attraction and employee satisfaction.